 Next, CloudGuard has developed the ability to natively detect internal serverless and container components, including Kubernetes, which it detects as first-level objects.
 CloudGuard then ensures that an appropriate firewall rule is configured at the perimeter of the code base.

-CloudGuard Dome9’s Clarity functionality provides users with a visual overview of their entire cloud infrastructure account and allows users to gain an understanding of how internal cloud microsegmentation works.
+Check Point CloudGuard Posture Management’s Configuration Explorer functionality provides users with a visual overview of their entire cloud infrastructure account and allows users to gain an understanding of how internal cloud microsegmentation works.
 Within each element of the cloud network, users can inspect the security groups that have access to resources, and inspect the inbound and outbound firewall rules to see if they have been properly configured.

 Workload Runtime Protection